lampajr/model-registry-storage-initializer/README.md

 Welcome :wave:!

-:heavy_exclamation_mark: This branch is a generalization of the [lampajr/model-registry-storage-initializer:odh-registry](https://github.com/lampajr/model-registry-storage-initializer/tree/odh-registry) branch which is tied up with the [opendatahub-io/model-registry](https://github.com/opendatahub-io/model-registry).
-Here, instead, you could deploy your own model registry as long as it is compatible with the [opendatahub OpenAPI spec](https://github.com/opendatahub-io/model-registry/blob/main/api/openapi/model-registry.yaml) :heavy_exclamation_mark:

-Here, you'll find an implementation of a Kserve custom storage initializer tailored for the `model-registry://` URI format.
-This functionality aligns seamlessly with the specifications outlined in the [CustomStorageContainer](https://kserve.github.io/website/latest/modelserving/storage/storagecontainers/) CRD.
+Here, you'll find an example implementation of a Kserve custom storage initializer tailored for the `model-registry://` URI format.
+This functionality aligns seamlessly with the specifications outlined in the [ClusterStorageContainer](https://kserve.github.io/website/latest/modelserving/storage/storagecontainers/) CRD.

-This implementation is intended to work with any model registry service that exposes a REST interface compatible with the [Opendatahub OpenAPI spec](https://github.com/opendatahub-io/model-registry/blob/main/api/openapi/model-registry.yaml).
+This implementation is intended to work with any model registry service that exposes a REST interface compatible with the [Opendatahub OpenAPI spec](https://github.com/opendatahub-io/model-registry/blob/v0.1.1/api/openapi/model-registry.yaml).
 Explore the possibilities and enhance your model-serving experience with this powerful integration with a generic Model Registry.

 ## Workflow